“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 I’m too undefined.
 My experience of love is

-the kindness I receive from people who praise me warmly and want to be around
+the kindness I receive from people who treat me warmly and want to be around

 The Heart Sutra